-European Sec logistics office
+European logistics

-The likes of Madrid and Yes, the sector is already very popular with the past Warsaw, where occupier two years seeing record markets have been slower investment volumes.
-However, to hit the expansion phase offer a compelling we believe kev markets in mainland Europe are set to investment and benefit from rental growth.
-We development opportunity favour core markets where the barriers to entry are high (such as Hamburg, Barcelona and Venlo) but also ultra large
+Yes, the sector is already very popular with the past two years seeing record investment volumes.
+However, we believe kev markets in mainland Europe are set to benefit from rental growth.
+We favour core markets where the barriers to entry are high (such as Hamburg, Barcelona and VenIo) but also ultra large opportunities with good labour pools that can still service maior conurbations